 - Behemoth brick-and-mortar retailers will continue to invest in e-commerce at a staggering pace.
 Many companies with large investments in brick-and-mortar are at a disadvantage to those that have only to invest in the online world.
 Don’t mistake me, though.
 Disadvantages aside, some of these companies have tremendous cash reserves and they can play catch-up better than some pure online plays can expand.

 It’s going to be an interesting year or two in the commerce world, there’s no doubt.
-What do you think will happen?
-Have your say by leaving a comment below!

 This post originally appeared on Carlson on Commerce.